hvieira/python-playground/django-api/README.md

         - password
     - [x] view their own profile
     - [x] view public information about other users
-    - [WIP] manage their own products, but not of other users
+    - [x] manage their own products, but not of other users
         - edit product core information
             - name
             - description
             - stock
-        - dissociate/associate tags
+        - [WIP] dissociate/associate tags
     - see other users store (any user products)
     - can buy products (from any user)
         - list all products (ordered by newest creation date)
         - search for products
         - put products into a bag
         - create order from a bag
-    - add new tags
+    - [WIP] add new tags
-    - search for existing tags (this would be for auto-complete/suggestion of tags in a frontend)
+    - [WIP] search for existing tags (this would be for auto-complete/suggestion of tags in a frontend)

 Technical features:
 - [x] backing postgres DB